jxxcarlson/ad2play/README.md

 the playgrounds.

-# Experimentation

-1. Once installation is complete, open the directory ad2play in the finder.
-Double-click on foo.playground.
-It should open in XCode.
-Experiment with it -- you can change the Swift code in the playground.
-Then double click on the other .playground files.

-2. Run the command

-$ ./ad2play foo.ad

-If it runs, your installation is working.
-If it does not, check permissions.
-Now modify foo.ad and run ad2play again.

-3. Write your own .ad files and compile them as ordinary html files or as
+You are now ready to write your own `.ad` files and compile them as playgrounds using `ad2play` -- or as  html files using `asciidoctor`.
-.ad documents.
-Experiment with
-*ad2play* and *ad2html*.

 # Mathematics